Mario Hezonja: Professional career

-AENK (2012–2015)
+Barcelona (2012–2015)

 In July 2012, Hezonja signed a three-year contract with Spanish club Barcelona, at the age of 17.
 He also had an option to extend his contract for an additional four years with the club.
 His former club, Zagreb, also got €150,000 in the name of a buyout, as he was still under contract.
-For the 2012–13 season, he was loaned to the reserve team of the club: Barcelona B of the LEB Oro, the Spanish second tier level division.
+For the 2012–13 season, he was loaned to the reserve team of the club, Barcelona B of the LEB Oro, the Spanish second-tier level division.
 In 2012, Hezonja was nominated for the FIBA Europe Young Player of the Year Award, but Jonas Valančiūnas eventually won the award.

 Hezonja played in the EuroLeague for the first time, in the 2012–13 season.
 He appeared in only 2 games, averaging 2.5 points and 2 rebounds per game.

 During the EuroLeague's 2013–14 season, Hezonja played very limited minutes.

 Starting with the 2014–15 season, Hezonja's role in the team increased, from playing only during the garbage time in the previous season, to around 15 minutes per game.
-On 1 February 2015, Hezonja hit 8-of-8 from the three-point line in a 2014–15 Spanish League season game, in a 101–53 Barcelona win, against La Bruixa d'Or Manresa, becoming the Spanish League MVP for the week 19 of the season.
+On 1 February 2015, Hezonja hit 8-of-8 from the three-point line in a 2014–15 Spanish League season game, in a 101–53 Barcelona win, against La Bruixa d'Or Manresa, becoming the Spanish League MVP for week 19 of the season.
 Barcelona finished their participation in the 2014–15 EuroLeague season, after a quarterfinal series loss to Olympiacos.
 Over 22 EuroLeague games played, Hezonja averaged 7.7 points, 2 rebounds, and 1 assist per game.

 On 23 April 2015, Hezonja declared himself eligible for the 2015 NBA draft, as an international "early-entrant", just days after Barcelona's elimination in the EuroLeague.
 He had been identified as a potential lottery pick early in his career, and surprised some by opting not to declare for the draft in 2014, his first year of eligibility.
 Some Spanish and Croatian media saw this move as the player's response to poor communication throughout the final few months with Barcelona's head coach Xavi Pascual; Pascal denied any problems in communication.
 Barcelona eventually finished the season losing in the final series of the 2015 Spanish League playoffs, after a 3–0 series loss to Real Madrid.